xhenos/kodo/content/help/guides/reading-local-manga.md

 ---
 description: All the information you would need to read your own local manga.
-sidebar: "guides"
+sidebar: default
-prev: "/help/guides/creating-backups/"
+prev: /help/guides/creating-backups/
-next: "/help/guides/reader-settings/"
+next: /help/guides/reader-settings/
 ---

 # Reading local manga